PRETHIV-zz/DataVisualizer_ReactJS/README.md

-Default one not mine.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Default one by react itself.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts